 Since August is psoriasis awareness month, we are happy to present the second installment of our series on psoriasis.
-We have teamed with board-certified dermatologist, Bobbak (Bobby) Mansouri, MD, who works in our Tyler, TX office, to give a brief overview of the various treatments available for psoriasis.
+We have teamed up with dermatologists in our practices to give a brief overview of the various treatments available for psoriasis.

 What is Psoriasis?